jgressmann/sc2links/Readme.md

 **Note:** you may need to restart Kodi beforehand.

-To play the videos you'll probably also need to install the YouTube plugin.
+To play the videos you'll probably also need to install the YouTube and Twitch.tv plugins.

 ## FAQ